What does a forensic accountant do?

 - Insurance claims

-Forensic accountants or often used as experts in court, to present findings of their investigations in a case.
+The role of forensic accountants is to present findings of their investigations in court cases.
 Their expert testimony can be used to help a judge or jury come to a conclusion, make sure settlements are fair, and evaluate whether the conclusions made by the opposition are fair, reasonable and correct.
+That’s why it’s important to find the best forensic accounts for you.

 No matter whether you’re going through a divorce, or you or your company are involved in larger cases, our expert forensic accountants can help you.
-Get in touch with our offices in Manchester and Salford for more information, or send us a message using the form below.
+Make sure to also explore other business sectors that we specialise in.